daleonpz/master_thesis_markdown/source/12_chapter_4.md

 # Experimental Results
 In this chapter we presents our experimental results.
 We compare results from Jetson TX2 platfrom againts our Octave implementation.
-The former are used as ground truth to verify our implementation.
+The former are used as ground truth to verify our implementation and assumptions.

 ## Ground truth generation
 Amert et. al [@amert2017gpu] published their code in github.